Statement

 Archaeological Pop Art

-My work explores the power of symbols across time and cultures, recontextualizing them to challenge how we perceive the world.
-Drawing from my background in fashion, I take inspiration from rich patterns, textile structures, and the interplay of colors.
-My approach is rooted in ornamentation and design, crafting compositions where history, identity, and aesthetics converge.
+My work breathes new life into symbols across time and cultures, reshaping them into narratives that challenge and expand our perception of the world.
+Rooted in my background in fashion, I reinterpret rich patterns, textile structures, and color interplay into a contemporary visual language where history, identity, and aesthetics converge.